Where to Eat and Drink at Miami International Airport

 Closest gate: G10

-As the only viable drinking spot in the G terminal, lines here can get long.
+As the only viable drinking spot in the area, lines here can get long.
 But the beer is still cold and delicious, so do your thing.
+The pre-security Chili’s is really the only other thing out here, and if you don’t want to stress out about TSA lines making you miss your flight, set your sights on this sucker.

 This bright silver bar near most of the Delta gates is probably the easiest place in the airport to just walk up and grab a drink.
 Just understand as the name might imply, the beer list is long on Heineken.